Julia-Agasaro/award/README.md

 Python3.6 - Python is a programming language that lets you work quickly and integrate systems more effectively Django - Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design postgresql - PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
 Versioning version 1.0.0
 Versioning
 We use SemVer for versioning.
 For the versions available, see the tags on this repository.

-# Known Bugs
-After Deployments my likes and comments were not  working for reasons that i failed to find

 # Authors
 ## Julia Agasaro